-As required by M2 Ordinance No. 3 (M2 Ordinance), a quarterly report covering activities from April 1, 2021, through June 30, 2021, is provided to update progress in implementing the Plan.
-On September 25, 2017, the Board of Directors (Board) approved externally rebranding M2 as OC Go to promote OCTA's Measure M awareness and public perception and to avoid confusion with Measure M in Los Angeles County.
+As required by M2 Ordinance No. 3 (M2 Ordinance), a quarterly report covering activities from July 1, 2021, through September 30, 2021, is provided to update progress in implementing the Plan.
+On September 25, 2017, the Board of Directors (Board) approved externally rebranding M2 as OC Go to promote OCTA's Measure M awareness and to avoid confusion with Measure M in Los Angeles County.

-To be cost-effective and to facilitate accessibility and transparency of information available to stakeholders and the public, Measure M2 progress reports are presented on the Orange County Transportation Authority (OCTA) website.
+To be cost-effective and to facilitate accessibility and transparency of information available to stakeholders and the public, M2 progress reports are presented on the Orange County Transportation Authority (OCTA) website.
 Hard copies are mailed upon request.